harlow/kinesis-consumer/README.md

 })
 ```

-## Checkpoint
+## Options

+The consumer allows the following optional overrides.

+### Storage

-To record the progress of the consumer in the stream we use a checkpoint to store the last sequence number the consumer has read from a particular shard.
-The boolean value SkipCheckpoint of consumer.ScanError determines if checkpoint will be activated.
+To record the progress of the consumer in the stream (checkpoint) we use a storage layer to persist the last sequence number the consumer has read from a particular shard.
+The boolean value ErrSkipCheckpoint of consumer.ScanError determines if checkpoint will be activated.
 ScanError is returned by the record processing callback.

 This will allow consumers to re-launch and pick up at the position in the stream where they left off.